signalfx/integrations/collectd/Example/readme.md

-# Example
+# Example Python Plugin

->This file contains information about the example collectd plugin Example.
+>This file contains information about our example Python plugin.
 It also contains instructions for producing similar README files for other plugins.
 >
 > In this document, sections in block quotes (like this one) contain instructions for plugin authors.
-Remove them before submitting your contribution.
+Follow the instructions to format your README file, then remove them before submitting your contribution.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)